We've partnered with BiblioLabs to bring your patrons a library of e-books that are available to any Illinois resident.

 - BiblioBoard app for Android (from the Google Play Store)

-Since BiblioBoard authenticates by geolocation, visiting the website or opening the app will take your patrons directly to the RAILS collections.
+Because BiblioBoard authenticates by the user's location, visiting the website or opening the app gives your patrons access to e-books without needing to enter a library card number or other login.

-We strongly encourage your patrons to create a profile the first time they visit the collection.
-A BiblioBoard Library profile will allow access to the collections outside of Illinois, as well as the ability to download content for offline reading and to add bookmarks and notes.
+We strongly encourage your patrons to create an account profile the first time they visit the collection.
+A BiblioBoard Library profile will allow access while outside of Illinois, as well as the ability to download content for offline reading and to add bookmarks and notes.

 Recovering the Classics cover images